Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Air Optix Colors $85 -- Alcon Monthly Silicone Hydrogel 33% 6 lenses, a 6-month supply

-What To Check Before Comparing Contact Lens Prices
+What to Check Before Comparing Contact Lens Prices

 Before comparing contact lens prices, make sure you are looking at the right product for your prescription.
 A cheaper box is not a better deal if the lens type, measurements, supply length, or replacement schedule does not match what you need.